-- 11 Students who do not obtain the credits associated with a course by the second examination offering may be required to re-register for that course, re-attend and pay the associated fee.
+- Students who do not obtain the credits associated with a course by the second examination offering may be required to re-register for that course, re-attend and pay the associated fee.
 Students should note that courses may change from year to year, may not be offered in certain years, and may be dropped entirely from the programme.
-This will require the substitution of a course(s) by additional course(s) and will entail re-registration, re-attendance and the payment of appropriate fees. - 12 Those students who do not obtain credits associated with a course by the second examination offering in their first cycle of registration for that course, may find that subsequent examination offerings, if any, may not be held at a time which is convenient and they may also find that these subsequent examination offerings may be timetabled at the very same time as other examination offerings which they may still need to take.
+This will require the substitution of a course(s) by additional course(s) and will entail re-registration, re-attendance and the payment of appropriate fees. - 11 Those students who do not obtain credits associated with a course by the second examination offering in their first cycle of registration for that course, may find that subsequent examination offerings, if any, may not be held at a time which is convenient and they may also find that these subsequent examination offerings may be timetabled at the very same time as other examination offerings which they may still need to take. - 12 Course Work - Where a mark is given for course work, a pass mark will not be awarded for the course unless at least 35% is attained in the written examination in that course. - The course work mark shall only be counted for the first examination offering of any course.
+The second offering examination mark shall, therefore, be based entirely on the written second offering examination paper. - 13 Students who defer examinations run the risk of encountering administrative issues such as not being eligible to register to courses at the same time as those students who complete examinations on time, timings of second offering examinations, etc. As a consequence, students are advised not to defer examinations. - 14 A student may not repeat any examination that the student has already passed. - 15 A maximum of 40% of the total marks available in each Business course may be allotted to course work.